rainerpue/practitioner_website/README.md

 Banner image code technics found in the link below: https://stackoverflow.com/questions/38038056/adding-a-background-image-just-below-the-navigation-bar

-# Acknowledgements
+# Special thanks

 - I received inspiration for this project from Rainer Puehringer who is the practitioner showcased on the website and who was kind enough to explain briefly the practices and share contents for the website.
-- To Anaelle for designing the logo of the website so efficiently and who managed to make a beautiful one, reflecting the ambiance of the website by using same colors.
+- To Anaelle Denikine for designing the logo of the website so efficiently and who managed to make a beautiful one, reflecting the ambiance of the website by using same colors.
 She also helped me to test website and provided feedback throughout the project time.
-- To Anna G., other student on Slack channel who encouraged me during research and design, thanks to her lead sessions, all resources she provided to build a kick-ass milestone project, and for answering questions...
+- To [Anna Greaves](https://github.com/AJGreaves), other student on Slack channel who encouraged me during research and design, thanks to her lead sessions, all resources she provided to build a kick-ass milestone project, and for answering questions...
 Although I never copied anything, some of my website design got inspired from her website.
 - To Simen Dehlin for answering technical questions, helping me to tackle two CSS queries and provided CodePen examples which I referred on the style.css via comment and for providing a very detailed feedback on the website!
-- To Anthony, current lead for usercentric slack channel, who provided such a useful resource for research and tools.
+- To [Anthony O'Brien](https://github.com/auxfuse), current lead for usercentric slack channel, who provided such a useful resource for research and tools.
 This will follow me through all milestones!

 __Thank you all!__